EmanueleBrotti/Walke-/README.md

 to prove that it's turing complete.
 This script compiles the code into a celeste map, that should be able to do simple logic operations.
 ## How does Walke- work?
-- Walke- uses hex colors as bool variables, each color in-game can assume a "on/off" state
+- Walke- uses 6-digits hex codes as bool variables, each color in-game can assume a "on/off" state

   `for example, if #FF0000 is on, and #00FF00 is off, #FF0000 AND #00FF00 = #0000FF sets #0000FF off`